Rayjk123/Synched-Drawing-Swift/README.md

 # Synched-Drawing-Swift

 This is a Synchronized Drawing App using Firebase and Swift 3.0.
-The project allows all users who have this app to share thier drawings in real time.
+The project allows all users who have this app to share theirr drawings in real time.
 By real time I mean while I am drawing a line on my screen the information on their screen would be updated.

 ##Installing
 Just download the zip file or desktop version from the big green button you see above in the top right of this repository that says Clone or Download.